 I teach courses and workshops in creative writing, crime fiction, creative nonfiction, and strategies for writers in writing, revising, publishing, and marketing and promotion.
-I have taught at Ball State University, Roosevelt University, Yale Writers’ Workshop, Rocky Mountain Fiction Writers Colorado Gold Conference, Antioch Writers’ Workshop, Chicago Writers Workshop, Midwest Writers Workshop, and StoryStudio Chicago.
+I teach popular fiction writing for the Northwestern University’s MFA in Prose and Poetry and have previously taught at Ball State University, Roosevelt University, Yale Writers’ Workshop, Rocky Mountain Fiction Writers Colorado Gold Conference, Antioch Writers’ Workshop, Chicago Writers Workshop, Midwest Writers Workshop, and StoryStudio Chicago.

 Motivation and Productivity for the Writer

 They Fight Crime!
 How to Write the Amateur Sleuth

 14 Tips for Writing Suspense

 Liars and Thieves, and These are the Good Guys: How to Create Conflict-Driven Characters People Still Want to Read